-During the fall of 2006, The University of Toledo (UT) hired The Kaleidoscope Group L.L.C.
+During the fall of 2006, The University of Toledo hired The Kaleidoscope Group L.L.C.

 to conduct a diversity/inclusion assessment of the Main Campus.
-In conjunction
+In conjunction with

-Today, the OEDC serves as the point office for diversity efforts across all UT campuses.
-The office is responsible for the Catharine S. Eberly Center for Women, the UT Minority Business Development Center, the UT Culture Climate Survey, the Culture Building Institute, UT Diversity Trainings and Workshops, Minority Business/EDGE Supplier Program, and the lead support for the MLK Unity Day Celebration and groups including the President’s Council on Diversity, the UT Culture Ambassadors, the President’s Lecture Series on Diversity, and the President’s Committee for African American Recruitment, Retention, and Scholarship Support in the Health Sciences.
+Today, the office is referred to as Equity, Diversity and Community Engagement (EDCE) and serves as the point office for diversity efforts across all UT campuses and external groups.
+The office is responsible for the Catharine S. Eberly Center for Women, the Minority Business Development Center, the UT Culture Climate Survey, the Culture Building Institute, UT Diversity Workshops, Minority Business/EDGE Supplier Program, and the lead supporter for the MLK Unity Day Celebration and groups including the President’s Council on Diversity, the UT Culture Ambassadors, the President’s Lecture Series on Diversity, and the President’s Committee for African American Recruitment, Retention, and Scholarship Support in the Health Sciences.

-The OEDC is poised to meet the needs of the ever changing, diverse culture of UT.
-The OEDC staff will continue their mission through collaboration and work with both UT and community partner members.
+The EDCE is poised to meet the needs of the ever changing, diverse culture of UT.
+The EDCE staff will continue their mission through collaboration and work with both UT departments and both community and national organizations.

 Recognition and Grants

-The OEDC was awarded the "Understanding Islam: Its Voices, Its Culture, Its Practices" grant by the Toledo Community Foundation in December 2012.
+The EDCE was awarded the "Understanding Islam: Its Voices, Its Culture, Its Practices" grant by the Toledo Community Foundation in December 2012.
 Please click here for more information.